 Visit High Schools

 Visiting a school is the best way to explore if it may be the right place for you.
 It’s also a great way to see how long the trip is from home.
 During the school year, contact schools directly to find out if they have special events or student-guided tours.
-This fall, attend the high school fairs—at these events, you can meet with representatives from different schools on the same day, in the same place.
+In the fall, attend the high school fairs—at these events, you can meet with representatives from different schools on the same day, in the same place.
 Find open house and high school fair dates in the calendar below:

-You can apply in English, Spanish, Chinese, Bengali, Russian, Arabic, Urdu, Haitian Creole, Korean, or French in MySchools.
+During the application period, you can apply in English, Spanish, Chinese, Bengali, Russian, Arabic, Urdu, Haitian Creole, Korean, or French in MySchools.
 If you would like to apply using another language, call us or visit a Family Welcome Center and ask for an interpreter.

-Get Your High School Offer
+Get Your High School Offer Letter

 Plan for College and Careers